Spring was definitely here yesterday, pink roses are blooming.

 The statue is heavy, made of heavy concrete.
 This one stands about 95cm/3′ tall.
 Not for the faint hearted to move.

 In this statue, I went for deep, soft pink shades for the outside of her cloak, the mantle.
-I used a mix of ASCP shades of Henrietta, Scandinavian Pink, Antoinette, Primer Red and Cream layered and highlighted.
+I used a mix of ASCP shades of Henrietta, Scandinavian Pink, Antoinette, Primer Red & Cream layered & highlighted.

-Her long sash or cummerbund is Duck Egg, a colour that works beautifully with most colours especially creams and shabby pinks.
-I love the duck egg and the pink hues together.
+Her long sash, or cummerbund, is Duck Egg, a colour that works beautifully with most colours especially creams & shabby pinks.
+I love the duck egg & the pink hues together.

-Mary’s main gown, her floor length dress, is done in Cream and Old White shades, also complimentary to Pink and Duck Egg.
+Mary’s main gown, her floor length dress, is done in Cream & Old White shades, also complimentary to Pink & Duck Egg.
 The inside or lining of her outer cloak is also in cream shades.

 Generally, the mantle can be shades ranging from deep dark red/burgundy to pink to white, cream or beige, to mauve, lilac, lavender or blue shades.